Professor Jonathan Emberson

 - MSc in Global Health Science Module Lead: Clinical Trials and Meta-Analysis

-His main research involves studying the causes and prevention of cardiovascular diseases through the design, conduct and analysis of large-scale observational cohort studies, randomised controlled trials, and individual-participant-data meta-analyses of both types of study.
+Jonathan is Professor of Medical Statistics and Epidemiology at CTSU within Oxford Population Health.
+His research focuses on studying the causes and prevention of cardiovascular and other diseases through the design, conduct, analysis and interpretation of large-scale observational cohort studies, randomised controlled trials, and individual-participant-data meta-analyses of both types of study.

 Recent publications